 Mni Wiconi is a Lakota phrase that means water is life.
 The phrase is a recognition of the sacredness of water and that water is the life blood for creation and those of us who walk on this earth.
-It has also become a rallying cry against the Dakota Access pipeline being built in North Dakota.
-The building of the pipeline and the very real threat of oil leaks and spills threaten sacred land and water resources coming not only from the Missouri River but any oil leakage could also dramatically impact the The Mni Wiconi Rural Water Supply System.
+Pipelines carry oil with the promise of jobs and the illusion of self sufficiency for a time.
+Yet fossil fuels are a finite source.
+Oil leaks and spills threaten sacred land and water resources coming not only from the Missouri River but any oil leakage could also dramatically impact the The Mni Wiconi Rural Water Supply System.
 This water resource covers a 150-mile area that begins at the Oahe Reservoir and ends at the Pine Ridge Indian Reservation.
 Drinking water is provided by this system for some 25,000 plus tribal members as well as non-reservation communities.

 Prior to the installation of the Mni Wiconi system in 2008, many suffered from health problems caused by contaminated water.
 The reality that there are people who do not have access to just the basic needs of survival, such as access to clean water or that it is threatened, or not corrected in a timely manner like those residents who have suffered in Flint, Michigan, is a unacceptable.